mhgar/xfce4-dynamic-opacity/README.md

 ## Installation
 You'll first need ``gcc`` and ``make``.
 Clone, then run this in the project's root:
 ``$ cmake ./CMakeLists.txt && make && sudo make install``.
 After adding to the panel you might need to fiddle with the settings to generate the xfconf entries, but it should work fine.
+You'll also need to enable "Allow forcing panel's background style" if your panel is not already in "Solid color" mode.
+Your currently selected solid colour will be replaced with black, but I hope to change this in a later version.

 If you need to uninstall, remove the files listed in the newly created ``install_manifest.txt`` file.